twakjira/PBSD_LS/README.md

    Download the `PBSD_LS.py` script to your local machine.

 4. **Download the Resources Folder**:
-   Download the necessary data files from the "database" folder and ensure they are in the same directory as the `PBSD_LS.py` script.
+   Download the necessary data files from the "resources" folder and ensure they are in the same directory as the `PBSD_LS.py` script.

 ## Running the Application